 Our first date was to my best friend’s birthday party.
 Eric met my closest friends from college, which took some bravery!

 Our second date was just the two of us.
-We learned more about each other over dinner and drinks.
+We learned more about each other over dinner.
 We discovered that we shared many interests and had similar life goals.
 Family is extremely important to both of us.
 This was the first time we shared our dreams of starting a family.
 This commonality drew us closer and we’ve been happily together ever since.

 We enjoy traveling.
 We spend summers seeking new adventures.
 We are lucky to have the ability to see the world and have new experiences.
 We also enjoy hiking, camping, and spending time with our nieces and nephews.
 Most of all, we enjoy spending quality time together at home.
 We are excited to share these experiences with our future children.

 After spending 16 years together, we have a good understanding of why our relationship works.
 It takes more than sharing similar interests.
 We value each other.
 We love and support one another to make each other’s best qualities shine.
 We know we can trust and rely on one another, even when times are rough.